Penrith, Cumbria: Stuart period

 Because Penrith lacked borough or corporation status, governance fell on the local nobility, gentry and clergy, (such as Hugh Todd).
 During the Commonwealth, Presbyterian "Godly rule" was administered at St Andrew's Church by the local Justice of the peace, Thomas Langhorne, who had bought Lowther's Newhall/Two Lions house.
 Meanwhile, Penrith benefited from work on restoration of Brougham and other castles, and by charitable donations undertaken by Lady Anne Clifford.
 The gradual rise in religious toleration eventually saw in 1699 the establishment, by the Quakers, of Penrith's second place of worship, the Friends' Meeting House in Meeting House Lane.

 Leading gentry of Cumberland and Westmorland gathered at the George Inn on 4 January 1688 at the behest of Lord Preston, the Lord Lieutenant of Cumberland and Westmorland.
 He was attempting to gauge the views of leading figures in the counties (deputy-lieutenants, and J.P.s) on the intention of King James II to introduce greater religious toleration.
 Partly due to efforts by John Lowther, 1st Viscount Lonsdale, the attendees were persuaded to give a non-committal reply.
 The Whig Lowther went on to contribute to securing the two counties for King William in the Glorious Revolution and advancing his career, unlike his local (Tory) rival Christopher Musgrave of Edenhall who had been more dilatory in his support for William.
 This exemplified local politics feeding into national politics.

 The economy of Penrith "continued to rely on cattle rearing, slaughtering and the processing of cattle products" (leather goods, tanning, shoemaking).

+Georgian and Victorian period (1715–1901)

+A Georgian "middle-ranking country town" (1715–1800)

+The repercussions of the Glorious Revolution continued to have an effect on Penrith as its citizens were caught up in the subsequent Jacobite rising of 1715 and the later rising of 1745 – another consequence of the town's position on major travel routes.
+In 1715, the local posse comitatus and militia, under the command of Viscount Lonsdale and Bishop Nicolson of Carlisle, failed to stop the southwards-heading Jacobite force on Beacon Fell (not wooded in those days).
+There is little evidence of pro-Jacobite sympathy in Penrith at the time.
+The Jacobite army's overnight billeting in the town was peaceful, however.
+The 1745 incursion saw Prince Charles Edward Stuart staying at the George in Devonshire Street on November 21 during the Jacobite army's route south through England.
+Local animosity towards the Jacobites' "living off the land" broke out and there was a disturbance at Lowther Hall.
+After the retreat from Derby, the pro-Hanoverian sentiment of Penrithians showed itself in the so-called "Sunday hunting" harassment of the Scots by local forces, along with delaying tactics at Thrimby.
+With the Prince back again in Penrith on 21 December, elements of the army of Prince William, Duke of Cumberland caught up with the retreating Jacobites at Clifton Moor, supposedly the last military engagement on English soil.